 Attention spans aren’t shrinking.
 But more and more types of content are competing for learners’ attention.
 To grab it and hold onto it, content has to be relevant and engaging.
-That means building your eLearning using great storytelling, compelling visuals and relevant interactivity.
+That means building your eLearning using great storytelling, compelling visuals, gamified content, and relevant interactivity.

 3. Millennial learners only want video